 Parents Need to Know

-What's the story?
+What's the Story?

-The author retells two dozen black American folktales centered around several themes.
+The theme of freedom prevails in these 24 African-American folktales, most of which came to this country on a "slave boat out of Africa."
+Each story tells of a loss -- of family, beliefs, customs, and language -- but also celebrates the rich heritage and spirit that continues despite these losses.
+The folktales center on several themes.
 In the first section, which includes animal tales, characters such as Bruh Rabbit and Tappin the land turtle take on the characteristics of people met in this new country.
 Fanciful fairy tales and stories of the supernatural are also included, along with accounts of slavery and efforts to gain freedom.

 This anthology of stories told by and about African-American slaves, and accounts from their history, should be required reading for anyone studying American history.
-Animal tales based on stories brought over from Africa by the slaves' forbears communicate through the antics of their clever underdog heroes the slaves' desires for freedom and triumph over their masters, while other fanciful stories convey hope for the future.
+Animal tales based on stories brought over from Africa by the slaves' forebears communicate through the antics of their clever underdog heroes the slaves' desires for freedom and triumph over their masters, while other fanciful stories convey hope for the future.

-Virginia Hamilton aptly captures the longing and the loss, the hope and the hurt, that carried these stories (often passed on orally) through the generations.
+Author Virginia Hamilton aptly captures the longing and the loss, the hope and the hurt, that carried these stories (often passed on orally) through the generations.
 The black-and-white drawings that illustrate some selections are rendered in a unique style.
 The compositions are bold, and some elements break free from their borders, echoing story themes.
 Moods and feelings are captured with shades and shadows.

 Families can talk about the power of storytelling.
 These stories are more than just mere fantasy: What did they mean to the storytellers and the listeners?